Mburu-Elvis/Mburu-Elvis/README.md

   I am a product of communities thus very passionate in contributing in them.
 # Hobbies
   I love writing code while developing solutions. \
-  Besides that, I love enganging with my peers in matters tech
+  Besides that, I love enganging with my peers in matters tech \
+  I also like creating simple websites to enhance my skills
 <!---
 Mburu-Elvis/Mburu-Elvis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.